jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-Under the hood, SBDG’s `ObjectPdxInstanceAdapter` class uses Spring’s https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/BeanWrapper.html\[`BeanWrapper`\] class along with Java’s introspection and reflection functionality to adapt the given `Object` and access it with the full
+Under the hood, [spring-boot-gemfire-name]’s `ObjectPdxInstanceAdapter` class uses Spring’s https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/BeanWrapper.html\[`BeanWrapper`\] class along with Java’s introspection and reflection functionality to adapt the given `Object` and access it with the full